ToshioCP/Gtk4-tutorial/gfm/sec18.md

 ![menu2](/src/images/menu2.png)

-- Fullscreen menu toggles the size of the window between maximum and non-maximum.
+- The "Maximized" menu toggles the size of the window between maximized and unmaximized.
-If the window is maximum size, which is called full screen, then a check mark is put before "fullscreen" label.
+If the window is maximized, a check mark is put before the "Maximized" label.
 - Red, green and blue menu determines the back ground color of the label in the window.
 The menus have radio buttons on the left of the menus.
 And the radio button of the selected menu turns on.
-- Quit menu quits the application.
+- The "quit" menu quits the application.

 The code is as follows.